 Recent directing credits include: Trying It On (China Plate/RSC/Royal Court), On The Exhale (China Plate/Traverse Theatre, released as an audiobook by Audible, winner: Fringe First), The Caretaker (Bristol Old Vic/Northampton Royal and Derngate), Twelve Angry Men (Birmingham Rep/West End), Sixty-Six Books, In The Beginning (Bush Theatre/Westminster Abbey); Grace, Pressure Drop (On Theatre).For more information, contact Paul Warwick

-Caroline is currently working with China Plate touring All of Me across the UK.
+Caroline recently worked with China Plate to tour All of Me (the possibility of future splendour) across the UK.
 All of Me opened at Summerhall (Edinburgh 2019) winning the Mental Health Fringe Award and a Stage Award before transferring to The Yard, London.

 Caroline is a theatre maker, performer, writer and director.
 Her work tours internationally.
 She was nominated for a 2013 Olivier Award for Outstanding Achievement in Affiliate Theatre for You’re Not Like The Other Girls Chrissy, which won The Stage Award’s Best Solo Performer in 2010.
 Other work for stage includes Mess (Traverse Theatre, The Stage Award’s Best Ensemble 2012), Islands (Bush Theatre and British Council Showcase), Tranklements (New Vic), Penelope RETOLD (Derby Theatre) and Muckers (the egg, Bath and Conde Duque, Madrid).
 Her audio work for the BBC includes: Paris, Nana & Me, Pandora and on award-winning series Home Front and Tracks.